 Lagree vs CrossFit

 Both Lagree and CrossFit promise intense, results-driven workouts — but they couldn't be more different in execution.
-CrossFit relies on high-impact, fast-paced functional movements, while Lagree achieves similar intensity through slow, controlled exercises on the Megaformer.
-If you want to push your limits without punishing your joints, here's why Lagree might be the smarter choice.
+CrossFit relies on high-impact, fast-paced functional movements with heavy weights and explosive exercises, while Lagree achieves similar intensity through slow, controlled exercises on the Megaformer with spring-based resistance.
+The distinction matters enormously for your joints, your long-term health, and the sustainability of your fitness practice.
+If you want to push your limits without punishing your joints, understanding these key differences will help you make a choice that serves your body for years to come.
+Here's why Lagree might be the smarter choice.

 Lagree vs CrossFit at a Glance